StratifyLabs/StratifyBlog/content/device/2013-10-25-Using-Pull-Up-and-Pull-Down-Resistors.md

 ![Internal Pullup Resistor](/images/internalpullup2.svg)

-In order for the strong pull-down resistor to work properly, it must be correctly sized.
+For the strong pull-down resistor to work properly, it must be correctly sized.
 During normal operation, the voltage at the GPIO pin must be below the input low voltage {{< katex inline >}} V_{IL} {{< /katex >}} as specified in the electrical characteristics section of the device's datasheet.
 The voltage at the GPIO pin is calculated using a [voltage divider]({{< relref "2019-08-24-Kirchhoffs-Laws-for-Makers.md#voltage-divider-circuit" >}}):

 {{< katex >}}
 V_{GPIO} = \frac{ V_{CC} \cdot R_1}{ R_1 + R_2 }